kerimoyle/cellml-specification/reference/informative/informB2_import1.rst

   .. container:: infospec

-    At present (TODO) the location specified by the :code:`href` attribute must be a locally available file (not online).
+    At present the location specified by the :code:`href` attribute must be a locally available file (not online).
     The path may either be absolute from the root directory, or relative to the importing model's location.

     For example, here's a model based around casting for The Wizard of Oz.
     In the main model (the one doing the importing), the component used to play Dorothy is defined by importing a :code:`component` named :code:`judy_garland` from the file called :code:`role_of_dorothy.cellml` and setting its reference in the main file to be the component named :code:`dorothy`.

-    Note the file structure - the path to the imported file is specified relative to the importing file, in this case :code:`role_of_dorothy.cellml` sits inside a folder called :code:`characters`.
+    Note the file structure: the path to the imported file is specified relative to the importing file, in this case :code:`role_of_dorothy.cellml` sits inside a folder called :code:`characters`.

-    oz_model.cellml
+    **oz_model.cellml**
     .. code-block:: xml

       <model name="oz">